FormBucket/xander-moon/src/content/api.md

 ## Forms

-Delivering reliable forms on static websites is our mission.
+Reliably delivering powerful forms on static websites is our mission.

 ### Get a list of your forms